 The District has entered into a cost sharing agreement with Marshall Creek Community Development District ("Marshall Creek"), whereby the Districts share certain costs associated with the maintenance, operation, upkeep, repair and replacement of reciprocally used facilities.
-The Districts each pay a portion of the costs and all costs are shared 66.7% Marshall Creek and 33.3% Sweetwater Creek, which is based on a formula set forth in the cost sharing agreement.
+The Districts each pay a portion of the costs and all costs are shared at approximately 66.7% Marshall Creek and 33.3% Sweetwater Creek, which is based on a formula set forth in the cost sharing agreement.
 Each District's respective portion is subject to change based on the number of platted lots in each District, as set forth in more detail in the cost sharing agreement.
-In connection with the agreement, the District received approximately \$29,000 from Marshall Creek which is included in miscellaneous income on the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.
+In connection with the agreement, the District paid \$81,627 to Marshall Creek which is included in recreational facilities expenditures in the accompanying Statement of Activities and Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds.